RneeJ/Domoticz-Marstek/README.md

 <b>Connecting to PUSR-DR134</b>
 <img src="https://github.com/user-attachments/assets/f4eed6a8-ce7b-4c4f-8bcf-92a484edf0b6" width="200">

-From the twisted cables use :
+From the twisted (Marstek RS485) cable use :
   * Yellow to A,
   * Red to B ;
   * the Black cable connect to - (not GND)

 From the cables connected together use :
   * Black for + (5volts)
-  * The red cable from this 3-set is not used.
+  * The red cable from this set is not used.
   * <b>Watch out , Your cable can be different , CHECK it with a voltmeter !!</b>

 <b>Setting up PUSR-DR134</b>

 When your PUSR-DR134 is connected through the modbus-cable to the Marstek battery it is powered and boots up.
-If not the power is not connected the right way.
+If not booting (lights !) the power is not connected the right way.

 Connect and configure your LAN setup with the <b>[Setup Software] EthernetTool V1.4.0(Edge computing) </b> available from the PUSR website.
-When setup : connect to the websetuppage  of the device (http://ip.adres.of.device)
+When setup and visible in your LAN : connect to the websetuppage  of the device (http://ip.adres.of.device)

- * On page "Portparameter" set up workmode als : MQTT
+ * On page "Port parameter" set up workmode als : MQTT
  * On page " MQTT Gateway " setup your Mqtt broker connection details, select under Publish Config : Transparent Transmission and create a topic : <b>Marstek</b> (used in this config, or whatever you want, without slashes)
  * On page "EDGE Gateway" select working mode "Light Edge" and set "Merge Collect" and "Periodic Reporting" to "V" set "Reporting interval" to 1 second
  * On page "Ponit" (Point) import file 'drv134.json'